-If a student who is enrolled in a course does not attend the first class meeting of the semester or session and is not present at the start of the second meeting, the instructor may officially delete (drop) the student from the course roster, of which deletion the student shall immediately be notified.
+If a student who is enrolled in a course does not attend the first class meeting of the semester or session and is not present at the start of the second meeting, the course instructor may request an administrative drop for nonattendance with the approval of the College Dean or designee(s).
+Instructors must be able to provide attendance records.